 - Establish the boundary between work time and personal time.
 If your organization is large enough, consider having another leader manage your loved ones directly.
 This separation will help operations remain more objective and be perceived as more fair.
 If this hierarchy isn’t possible, tell your family straight out: at work, you’re the boss and absolutely must be regarded as such.

 - Treat them the same as external hires.
 If you’re going to write up Susie for being late for the third time, you have to discipline your cousin for the infraction, too.
 And, if they’re not cutting the mustard, you need to have the strength to let them go.
-Managing your family members and friends based on their performance rather than their relationship to you will go a long way in diffusing the perception of nepotism.
+Managing your family members and friends based on their performance rather than their relationship with you will go a long way in diffusing the perception of nepotism.

 - Promote them with caution.
 It may seem natural to make someone with seniority a leader as your team expands.
 However, a stellar individual contributor doesn’t necessarily equate to an effective manager.
 So, before handing Uncle Jim the new title and accompanying raise, be sure he has the right skill set to handle the responsibility.
 Better yet, start developing him long before the need arises so you can both feel good about the move.